 '''

 (let ([lc (parallel-lock-client)]

 [zo-name #"collects/racket/compiled/draw_rkt.zo"]

 [locked? (and lc (lc 'lock zo-name))]

 [ok-to-compile? (or (not lc) locked?)])

 (dynamic-wind

 (lambda () (void))

 (lambda ()

 (when ok-to-compile?

 (printf "Do compile here ...\n")))

 (lambda ()

 (when locked?

 (lc 'unlock zo-name)))))

 Do compile here ...

 (compile-lock->parallel-lock-client pc

+cust

+current-shutdown-evt])

 → (-> (or/c 'lock 'unlock) bytes? boolean?)

 pc : place-channel?

 cust : (or/c #f custodian?) = #f

+current-shutdown-evt : (-> evt?) = (lambda () never-evt)

 '''

-Returns a function that follows the parallel-lock-client by communicating over pc.
-The argument must be the result of make-compile-lock.
+Returns a function that follows the parallel-lock-client protocol by communicating over pc, where pc must be a result of make-compile-lock.

-This communication protocol implementation is not kill safe.
-To make it kill safe, it needs a sufficiently powerful custodian, i.e., one that is not subject to termination (unless all of the participants in the compilation are also terminated).
-It uses this custodian to create a thread that monitors the threads that are doing the compilation.
-If one of them is terminated, the presence of the custodian lets another one continue.
-(The custodian is also used to create a thread that manages a thread safe table.)
+This communication protocol implementation is not kill-safe when cust is #f.
+Making the protocol kill-safe requires a sufficiently powerful custodian (i.e., one that is not subject to termination unless all of the participants in the compilation are also terminated) supplied as cust.
+The given custodian is used to create a thread that monitors the threads that are perform the compilation.
+If one of the threads is terminated, the presence of the custodian lets another one continue.
+(The custodian is also used to create a thread that manages a thread-safe table.)